 Automation of ATM malware attacks…

 ATM malware attacks are on the rise; 2017 saw the emergence of ATM malware-as-a-service.
-Experts infer that 2018 could see the full automation of ATM malware attacks happening, as part of the evolution of ATM malware attacks.
+Experts infer that 2018 could see the ATM security as the talk of the town since there could be full automation of ATM malware attacks happening, as part of the evolution of ATM malware attacks.
 Thus a cyber criminal, even an unprofessional, could perhaps connect automatically to an ATM using a mini-computer and execute things like malware installation, card data detection etc. This would help cyber criminals a lot, by making it all simpler, easier and faster.

 Increase in the number of nation-state sponsored attacks